anhcraft/QLDV/API.md

 - Optional authentication
 - Note:
   + When the requester is logged in, there will be additional fields related to post statistics: `stats.viewed`, `stats.liked`
+  + Besides post data, there is attachment data included in the response
   + An error may occur if the post is hidden due to privacy settings
 - Example response:
 ```json